kwameopareasiedu/react-simple-widgets/docs/list-view.md

     -   `items?: Array<[string, (item: any, itemIndex?: number) => void]>`

         Each item is a two-element array consisting of the option string and the function to call when it is clicked.
-The item and its index are passed to this function.
+The item and its index are passed to this function

-        If `items` is specified, the widget handles the dialog display, item listing and calls the associated provider to handle the click.
+        If `items` is specified, the widget handles the dialog display, item listing and calls the associated provider to handle the click

     -   `handleOptions?: (item: any) => void`

         This is specified when you want to handle what happens when the options of each item is clicked.
-It is passed the item on which the options is clicked.
+It is passed the item on which the options is clicked

     > If both `items` and `handleOptions` are specified, the widget will call the `handleOptions`,
     > ignoring `items`

+-   `onClick?: (item: any, itemIndex?: number) => void`

+    If specified the click handler is enabled for each item.
+The item and its index are passed to this function.
+When specified, hovering on an item will highlight it and the cursor will be a pointer

 -   `skipIf?: (item: any) => boolean`